akaihola/darker/README.rst

 Limitations and work-arounds
 =============================

-Black doesn't support partial formatting natively.
+Black doesn't support partial formatting natively, and `the Ruff formatter`_ only accepts a single line range.
-Because of this, Darker lets Black reformat complete files.
+Because of this, Darker lets them reformat complete files.
-Darker then accepts or rejects chunks of contiguous lines touched by Black, depending on whether any of the lines in a chunk were edited or added between the two revisions.
+Darker then accepts or rejects chunks of contiguous lines touched by the formatter, depending on whether any of the lines in a chunk were edited or added between the two revisions.

 Due to the nature of this algorithm,
-Darker is often unable to minimize the number of changes made by Black as carefully as a developer could do by hand.
+Darker is often unable to minimize the number of changes made by reformatters as carefully as a developer could do by hand.
 Also, depending on what kind of changes were made to the code, diff results may lead to Darker applying reformatting in an invalid way.